AuroraAmissa/ProjectUnison/site/content/pages/1d-legal.md

 * [minify](https://github.com/tdewolff/minify) - Used to reduce the size of the HTML and CSS files.
 * [Nix](https://nixos.org/) - Used to help manage the programs used in the scripts that generate this document.

+The OGL license block here is compiled from the Spheres of Power wiki.
+A lot of stuff there I likely have no content from, but it is near-impossible for me to check for sure, so I have the full list.

 ## Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International

 Creative Commons Corporation (“Creative Commons”) is not a law firm and does not provide legal services or legal advice.
 Distribution of Creative Commons public licenses does not create a lawyer-client or other relationship.
 Creative Commons makes its licenses and related information available on an “as-is” basis.
 Creative Commons gives no warranties regarding its licenses, any material licensed under their terms and conditions, or any related information.
 Creative Commons disclaims all liability for damages resulting from their use to the fullest extent possible.